x64alex/Library/README.md

 - Implement a graphical user interface, in addition to the required menu-driven UI.
 Program can be started with either UI, without changing the source code.

+#II.
-II.Implement persistent storage for all entities using file-based repositories.
+Implement persistent storage for all entities using file-based repositories.
 Also implement a `settings.properties` file to configure your application.
 Observations:
 1. You must implement two additional repository sets: one using text files for storage, and one using binary files (e.g. using object serialization with [Pickle](https://docs.python.org/3.8/library/pickle.html)).
 2. The program must work the same way using in-memory repositories, text-file repositories and binary file repositories.
 3. The decision of which repositories are employed, as well as the location of the repository input files will be made in the programâ€™s `settings.properties` file.
 An example is below: